Mark-A-A/earthquake-zen-garden/README.md

 ### Requirements
 A user should be able to:
 * Clone the repo
-* Run ‘npm install’ // install dependencies
+* Run `npm install` // install dependencies
-* Run ‘npm run start’ // auto-start the app, open a browser instance and load the app
+* Run `npm run start` // auto-start the app, open a browser instance and load the app
 * The app should look and behave as outlined below

 ### Specs